mkmk88/ci40-weather-station/README.md

 ### Install the Pre-built Package

-This quick process consists in transfer the latest release .ipk package file onto Ci40, for example using **WGET**.
+This quick process consists in transfering the .ipk package file onto Ci40.
+The latest release can be found in the releases page on this repository.
+You can use **WGET** to download the file directly to Ci40.

-Then on the package directory, to complete the installation execute:
+Then, on the same directory where the .ipk package is located, complete the installation by executing:

 ```bash
 opkg install package_name
 ```